Charly1357/rent/README.md

     - month
 ![Show rent and income house]()

-- The sixth option shows the
+- The sixth option shows the filter of the highest rent:
-highest rent:
      - house_number
      - rent